Tubuai: Geography

-The islets above are listed in clockwise direction from the north of the island.
+The islets above are listed clockwise from the north of the island.
 The last two islands are often submerged and hence not visible.

-The motu 'Ōfa'i is itself the only island that has not formed through coral because it is composed of basalt, hence its name.
-It is also the only outcrop of volcanic land other than the main island.
+The motu 'Ōfa'i is itself the only island that was not formed through coral, being composed of basalt, hence its name.
+It is also the only volcanic outcrop on the island, aside from the main island.

 Climate

 The climate of Tubuai is cooler than Tahiti, with temperatures averaging 20–25 C. The island has hot, muggy summers and warm, humid winters with ample precipitation all year.
 The lowest temperature measured on the island was 9.2 °C on 31 August 1951.
 The highest was 32.7 °C on 25 March 1980.
 The lagoon waters typically reach 26 °C in summer but only drop a few degrees in winter.

-Rainfall is high, averaging about 2000 mm (78 inches) per year with about 1700 mm (67 inches) per year for the years 2006 and 2007.
-The highest recorded rainfall 2839 mm (112 inches) in 1962 and the lowest was 1186 mm (47 inches) 1952.
+Rainfall is high, averaging about 2000 mm (78 inches) per year, with about 1700 mm (67 inches) per year in 2006 and 2007.
+The highest recorded rainfall was 2839 mm (112 inches) in 1962 and the lowest was 1186 mm (47 inches) in 1952.
 The record for rainfall in a day is in turn 191 mm (8 inches) on 23 April 1942.

-Hours of sunlight is about average for the Australs and is around 1970 hours per year, one of the lowest levels in Polynesia.
-The humidity is lower in contrast to Tahiti in the order of a few percent, mainly due to its higher latitude and its lower altitude (thus retaining fewer clouds).
+Hours of sunlight are about average for Australians.
+They are around 1970 hours per year, one of the lowest levels in Polynesia.
+The humidity is lower than in Tahiti, in the order of a few percent, mainly due to its higher latitude and lower altitude (causing it to retain fewer clouds).

-The trade winds coming from southeast are the prevailing winds.
+The trade winds coming from the Southeast are the prevailing winds.
 Those coming from the North or Northwest are synonymous with a change towards more sunny days.
 The maximum recorded wind speeds, however, never exceeded 100 mph (160 km/h; 45 m/s).

 The island has also been the scene of several cyclones, though they are not very frequent and are often weakened before reaching landfall (as with Cyclone Meena in 2005).
 However, much bigger cyclones occasionally hit the island.
 As such, on 5 February 2010, Tupua'i found itself in the path of Cyclone Oli with winds averaging 160 km/h (100 mph) (gusting nearly 220 km/h; 140 mph).

 Average weather records on Tupua'i: